 Archibald Cox, the Watergate special prosecutor whom Richard Nixon attempted to fire in the Saturday Night Massacre has died at the age of 92.
 I use a video about those events in my social theory class, when we read Weber, because it nicely illustrates Weber’s views about authority and bureaucracy.

 The interesting thing is that you don’t have to stop there.
-Because it’s clear from the video that Richardson’s great personal integrity (Nixon called him a “pious son of a bitch”) carried him through Nixon’s efforts to pressure him, and the following day Richardson got a standing ovation from the staff at Justice as he formally announces his resignation.
+It’s clear from the video that Richardson’s great personal integrity (Nixon called him a “pious son of a bitch”) carried him through Nixon’s efforts to pressure him.
+The following day Richardson got a standing ovation from the staff at Justice as he formally announced his resignation.
 So two other Weberian ideas—that office-holding is a vocation, and that charisma can persist in bureaucracies—are also relevant.

 It’s an effective way to teach this bit of Weber, because he isn’t the most charismatic writer in the world himself, and although the students have heard of Watergate, the details of the constitutional crisis that culminated in the Saturday Night Massacre are new to them.All Posts by Date · All Posts by Category

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader